The Thyroid-Hormone Feedback Loop: Can Hashimoto’s Cause Low Estrogen?

 The COMT gene allows us to break down catecholamines, which are hormones made by your adrenal gland, and catechol-estrogens, specifically through methylation.

-So, if you have an alteration on your COMT gene, it may slow the process of turning hydroxy-estrogen into methoxy-estrogen.
+So, if you have an alteration in your COMT gene, it may slow the conversion of hydroxy-estrogen to methoxy-estrogen.
 Consequently, there may be a build-up of hydroxy-estrogens and estrogens in the body.

 HealthierU: Holistic Treatment for Hashimoto’s Disease and Hormone Imbalance

-So now that we’ve answered questions like “Can Hashimoto’s cause low estrogen?” and “How does Hashimoto’s affect estrogen?” let’s have a conversation about how you can get a handle on your excess estrogen and Hashimoto’s with diet and nutrition.
+Now that we’ve answered questions like “Can Hashimoto’s cause low estrogen?” and “How does Hashimoto’s affect estrogen?” let’s talk about how you can get a handle on your excess estrogen and Hashimoto’s with diet and nutrition.

 Schedule your first appointment to begin your nutritional journey toward a healthier you.